shayan066/Weather-Application/README.md

 ### Features

-- default city is Cairo, EG, providing weather information for this location.
+- Default city is Cairo, EG, providing weather information for this location.
-- Real-time weather data based on the user's current geographical location if you click on Current Location button.
+- Real-time weather data based on the user's current geographical location if you click on Current Location Button.
-- search for any city and instantly view its weather conditions.
+- Search for any city and instantly view its weather conditions.
 - Get Today's Highlights, including the Sunrise & Sunset times, Humidity, Pressure, Visibility, and "Feels Like" temperature.
 - Daily Weather Forecast, including updates every 3 hours and the corresponding Wind Speed.
 - Access a 5-day Weather Forecast.